News and knowhow for farmers

 It is also food for humans.
 Central Kenya’s Kikuyu communities, who call Russian comfrey mabaki, use it as a vegetable binder during the cooking of mukimo delicacy.

-One acre can produce up to 100 tonnes of freshly cut Russian comfrey per year, which is twice the yield of common napier grass varieties whose harvest ranges from 50 tonnes to 60 tonnes over the same period.
+One acre can produce up to 100 tonnes of freshly cut Russian comfrey per year, which is twice the yield of common Napier grass varieties whose harvest ranges from 50 tonnes to 60 tonnes over the same period.

 A farmer feeding their livestock on this crop doesn’t require protein supplements, Momanyi said, adding that its nutritive value surpasses most legumes.